Pee Wee Reese

 Harold Peter Henry "Pee Wee" Reese (July 23, 1918 – August 14, 1999) was an American professional baseball player.
-He played in Major League Baseball as a shortstop for the Brooklyn / Los Angeles Dodgers from 1940 to 1958.
+He played in Major League Baseball (MLB) as a shortstop for the Brooklyn / Los Angeles Dodgers from 1940 to 1958.
 A ten-time All-Star, Reese contributed to seven National League championships for the Dodgers and was inducted into the Baseball Hall of Fame in 1984.

-Reese is also famous for his support of his teammate Jackie Robinson, the first Black player in the major leagues' modern era, especially in Robinson's difficult first years, most notably when he put his arm around Robinson during a pre-game warmup in front of a heckling crowd.
+Reese is well known for his support of his teammate Jackie Robinson, the first Black player in the major leagues' modern era, who faced widespread racist backlash upon being promoted from the Negro leagues to the major leagues.
+This support is commonly exemplified with a story of Reese's response to escalating harassment of Robinson that had been taking place during a pre-game warmup in 1947.
+In this story, Reese walked from his standard position on the field to Robinson's position in the infield and put his arm around Robinson's shoulder.
+While the details of the incident are possibly apocryphal, it is considered representative of Reese's pattern of public acts of camaraderie towards Robinson, which gestured inclusion and acceptance of his teammate within a prejudiced societal context.

 Early life

 Reese's nickname originated in his childhood, as he was a champion marbles player (a "pee wee" is a small marble).
 Reese was born in Ekron, Meade County, Kentucky, and raised there until he was nearly eight years old, when his family moved to Louisville.
 In high school, Reese was so small that he did not play baseball until his senior year, at which time he weighed only 120 pounds and played just six games as a second baseman.
 He graduated from duPont Manual High School in 1935, where he played for a legendary coach, Ralph Kimmel.
 He worked as a cable splicer for the Louisville phone company, only playing amateur baseball in a church league.
 When Reese's team reached the league championship, the minor league Louisville Colonels allowed them to play the championship game on their field.
 Reese impressed Colonels owner Cap Neal, who signed him to a contract for a $200 bonus.
-While playing for the Colonels, he was affectionately referred to by his teammates as "The Little Colonel."
+While playing for the Colonels, he was affectionately referred to by his teammates as "The Little Colonel".